• About

 SD cards

-I always bring a couple SD cards with me in case I just see so many cool birds I run out of space.
-For this trip I packed one 64GB SD card and one 16GB SD card + whatever micro SD is in my GoPro.
+I always bring a couple extra SD cards with me in case I just see so many cool birds I run out of space.
+This 128GB SD card should keep you covered.

 Tripods

-To Belize I brought the Joby GorillaPod, Zoom model – the weird looking tripod that’s flexible and weighs practically nothing.
+To Belize I brought the Joby GorillaPod, Zoom model – the weird looking tripod that’s flexible and weighs practically nothing – for my regular mirrorless camera.
 But now I always travel with the cell phone-sized version of this so I can use it anywhere.

 GoPro and accessories